krmgns/vimeo/README.md

 define('SCOPE', 'public private create');

 // Init Vimeo object
-// I used this this way using "Generate an Access Token" with full scope
+// I used this way using "Generate an Access Token" with full scope
 $vimeo = new Vimeo(CLIENT_ID, CLIENT_SECRET, ACCESS_TOKEN, SCOPE);

 // But does not need for all requests
 $vimeo = new Vimeo(CLIENT_ID, CLIENT_SECRET);
+// Set scope as you need
 $vimeo->setScope('public private');
 // This will authorize your simple requests
 // (i.e: GET /categories) and set Vimeo::accessToken